 - Open a new browser tab or window and sign in to your account on 1Password.com.

-- Click Security in the sidebar, then choose Unlock 1Password with Identity Provider.
+- Click Policies in the sidebar, then choose Unlock 1Password with Identity Provider.

 - Choose Other from the list of identity providers and click Next.